allenai/allennlp-guide/chapters/part2/hyperparameter-optimization.md

 , as well as algorithms for pruning unpromising trials such as [Hyperband](http://jmlr.org/papers/v18/16-558.html).
 Before going to the next exercise, please run `pip install optuna` if you haven't installed Optuna yet.

-Optuna offers a integration for AllenNLP, named [AllenNLPExecutor](https://optuna.readthedocs.io/en/stable/reference/integration.html#optuna.integration.AllenNLPExecutor).
+Optuna offers an integration for AllenNLP, named [AllenNLPExecutor](https://optuna.readthedocs.io/en/stable/reference/integration.html#optuna.integration.AllenNLPExecutor).
 We can use `AllenNLPExecutor` by following steps: `Telling Optuna's hyperparameters` and `Defining search space`.